lab2023/lab2023.com/source/posts/2014-05-09-life-saving-commands-nohup-and-disown.md

 This command will add a background job that waits for 3600 seconds.
 Why do we need that?
 We're just putting commands running on background.

-You can watch th command running by following command:
+You can see the command running by following command:

 ```bash
 % ps -e -o pid,command | grep '[s]leep'